CorbanSwain/Transformation-Phantoms/README.md

 different people or methods.* `Coordinate systems = 🙃`

 ## Description
-The phantom volume contains three orthoganl arrows corresponding to the rows (1), columns (2), and pages (3) representative of MATLAB's indexing style.
+The phantom volumes cubes containing three orthoganl arrows corresponding to the rows (1), columns (2), and pages (3) representative of MATLAB's indexing style.
 * The arrows point in the direction of increasing index.
 * Each of the arrows are 'annotated' with spherical beads: